tanmatt/QuoteOfTheDay/README.md

 - Sun Jan 14 07:00:07 2024 | I have a lot of things to prove to myself.
 One is that I can live my life fearlessly. - Oprah Winfrey
 - Mon Jan 15 07:00:07 2024 | Violence is the last refuge of the incompetent. - Isaac Asimov
 - Mon Jan 15 15:31:45 2024 | Our truest life is when we are in dreams awake. - Henry David Thoreau
+- Mon Jan 15 15:32:17 2024 | Eating rice cakes is like chewing on a foam coffee cup, only less filling. - Dave Barry